 I think you will agree with me that any depiction of the actions of a political faction will always display a level of bias.
 And Vice could be accused of being a liberal lambasting of the demons within the Republican party.
 Even though it is made clear that you are watching a satire, some elements of this film are rammed down the audience's throats in an excessive way.
 In particular, the final stages, that seem to switch away from the humor in favor of enforcing the filmmaker's beliefs.

 Having said that though, it has to be said that Adam McKay does do a great job at getting the message across.
 Whilst delivering an entertaining ride that keeps the viewers locked in.
-McKay Directs and Writes Vice as he did with the 2015 release, The Big Short.
-It's fair to say that you can tell it's a McKay film, some elements of Vice are as out there as Anchorman.
+McKay directs and writes Vice as he did with the 2015 release, The Big Short.
 But for me, his comedy style was applied with much more balance in The Big Short than in this film.

-Now, one thing that does make this film worth watching is the great performances from the cast.
 Christian Bale is outstanding playing Cheyney.
-Even though he is drastically assisted with extraordinary help from the make up department.
-You have to hand it to him, for a truly dedicated portrayal.
+Even though he is drastically assisted with extraordinary help from the make-up department, you have to hand it to him, for a truly dedicated portrayal.
 Amy Adams gives a good performance playing his wife.
-But for me, the real standouts come from Steve Carrell and Sam Rockwell.
+But for me, the real standouts come from Steve Carrell and Sam Rockwell (Mr. Right).
 Carrell plays Donald Rumsfeld with some of the best lines in the whole film and Rockwell is incredible as George W. Bush.

 Generally, Vice is a thoroughly entertaining romp of a film.
 Taking on a very difficult subject and managing to deliver all of the information in an informative way.
 If you want to take a close look at the darker side of politics, have a bit of a laugh along the way whilst learning how the world has become such a messed up place.
 Then, Vice is the film to watch.